Cute pet dog with a red retro alarm clock as Daylight Saving Time ends.

 Feed your dog meals a bit later in weeks leading up to the time change so they can acclimate gradually.
 Run a short, few-minutes errand or two before you get home from work so your pup can adjust to you arriving when the sun is down.

-Most of all, pay extra attention to your dog’s needs during this transition.
-It is important to offer them extra comfort if they show signs of anxiety.
+Regardless of your situation, pay extra attention to your dog’s needs during this transition.
+It is important to offer them extra comfort if they show signs of stress or act out.

 As Daylight Saving Time ends, make sure you ease the effects of your new schedule on your dog.
 Enjoy the extra hour of sleep, but take steps to reduce your pup’s anxiety.
 This way you can make the Daylight Saving Time switch a positive experience, rather than a stressful one.